Hofstede’s 6 Cultural Dimensions Examples

 Feminine

-Femininity denotes traits associated with nurture culture in society.
+Femininity denotes traits associated with a nurturing culture.
 The members of feminine society focus on relationships and quality of life.
-They are nurtured, cooperative, modest, and caring to other members of society.
+They are nurtured, cooperative, modest, and caring toward others in society.
 They also maintain modest behavior in the community and organization.

-In the business context, femininity refers to the tender culture in the organization.
+In the business context, femininity refers to the organization’s tender culture.
 The Boss does great discussion and intuitive analysis to make decisions.

 Examples of Feminine Countries

-Sweden, Norway, Netherlands, Denmark, Costa Rica, and Finland are considered the most feminine countries globally for their low MAS score in this dimension.
-According to Hofstede’s cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, following Norway (8), Netherlands (14), Denmark (16), Costa Rica (21), and Finland (26).
-So, the gender role of these countries is fluid that overlaps significantly.
+Sweden, Norway, the Netherlands, Denmark, Costa Rica, and Finland are considered the most feminine countries globally, as indicated by their low MAS scores in this dimension.
+According to Hofstede’s cultural dimensions theory, Sweden ranked the most feminine country in the world with a score of 5, followed by Norway (8), the Netherlands (14), Denmark (16), Costa Rica (21), and Finland (26).
+So, the gender roles of these countries are fluid and overlap significantly.

 Examples of Most Feminine Countries in the world